MattyDroidX/BackendIntegrationProject/README.md

 ### Sprint 0 (Start)

-Once the course has started with the knowledge already acquired in Object Oriented Programming, Database I and Front End I, you will be able to start building your UML model of the classes you will need for the integrating project as well as everything related to the tables of the relational database that you will need to persist the data and the HTML screens with their styles to enter them.
+Once the course has started with the knowledge already acquired in Object-Oriented Programming, Database I and Front End I, you will be able to start building your UML model of the classes you will need for the integrating project as well as everything related to the tables of the relational database that you will need to persist the data and the HTML screens with their styles to enter them.
 Do not worry that throughout the course you will learn to integrate all these parts!!!

 ### Sprint 1 (Start of week 1 to End of week 2)